-Austria is a central European landlocked country with a population of around 8.8 million inhabitants and it has been a member of the European Community, the predecessor of the European Union, since 1995.
-Following the enlargement of the European Union in 2004 and 2007, Austria is now situated in the centre of the Union and constitutes the link to the neighbouring countries in the east.
-Germany is the most important trading partner by far; there are close economic, legal and social connections, not least because of the common language.
-However, it must be considered that there are substantial differences in the judicial practice, especially regarding the jurisdiction in aviation law, despite the partial applicability of European law.
+Austria is a central European landlocked country with a population of around 8.8 million inhabitants, and it has been a member of the European Community, the predecessor of the European Union, since 1995.
+Following the enlargement of the European Union in 2004 and 2007, Austria is now situated in the centre of the Union and constitutes the link to its neighbouring countries in the east.
+Germany is its most important trading partner by far; there are close economic, legal and social connections, not least because of the common language.
+However, it must be considered that there are substantial differences in their judicial practice, especially regarding the jurisdiction in aviation law, despite the partial applicability of European law.

-The domestic passenger and goods transport forms only a minor part in the aviation sector; nevertheless it is of particular significance owing to its close connection to the neighbouring countries and other countries of the European Union.
+Domestic passenger and goods transport forms only a minor part of the aviation sector; nevertheless, it is of particular significance owing to its close connection to Austria's neighbouring countries and other countries of the European Union.
 Furthermore, Vienna International Airport (VIE) serves as an important hub to the Middle East.
 Austria has six commercial airports with steadily increasing traffic figures, which are located in Vienna, Salzburg, Innsbruck, Graz, Linz and Klagenfurt.
 The largest and most important airport by far is the VIE, with 31,7 million passengers and 283,806 tonnes of cargo volume (air cargo and trucking) in 2019.
-It is situated 16km south-east of the city of Vienna and can be reached in 16 minutes by the City Airport Train (CAT), which was put into service in 2003.
-Also, the Slovakian capital Bratislava is only 49km away and can be reached easily by public transport.
-Finally, according to various statistics, Vienna International Airport has one of the best punctuality records of airports in Europe, and is part of the leading group worldwide.2
+It is situated 16km south-east of Vienna and can be reached in 16 minutes by the City Airport Train, which was put into service in 2003.
+In addition, the Slovakian capital Bratislava is only 49km away and can be reached easily by public transport.
+Finally, according to various statistics, VIE has one of the best punctuality records of airports in Europe, and is part of the leading group worldwide.2

 The largest airline in Austria is Austrian Airlines (AUA), which has a fleet of 84 aircraft.
 It is a member of Star Alliance and a subsidiary of the German Lufthansa Group.
-The Austrian Aviation Act3 (LFG) is the central statutory provision at national level.
-This legal regime is supplemented by numerous other statutes and ordinances.
-In addition, Austria is a signatory to all principal international agreements in the aviation sector, such as the Chicago Convention (ratified on 26 September 1948), Tokyo Convention (ratified on 8 May 1974) and the Montreal Convention (ratified on 28 June 2004).
+The Austrian Aviation Act (LFG)3 is the central statutory provision at national level.
+Numerous other statutes and ordinances supplement this legal regime.
+In addition, Austria is a signatory to all principal international agreements in the aviation sector, such as the Chicago Convention (ratified on 26 September 1948), the Tokyo Convention (ratified on 8 May 1974) and the Montreal Convention (ratified on 28 June 2004).
 Austria is not party to the Rome Convention, the Geneva Convention or the Cape Town Convention.
 All European legal provisions are applicable because Austria is a member of the European Union, and the primacy of application of EU law is guaranteed.
 However, directives, in contrast to regulations, must be implemented by national law and, therefore, are not self-executing.

 Legal framework for liability

 In terms of liability in the aviation sector, international agreements and European provisions assume considerable importance in practice because of the primacy of application of these provisions and their extensive harmonisation of the applicable law.
 Nonetheless, decisive differences in the jurisdiction of the contracting states are common.
-The reasons for this are, on the one hand, the different interpretation of the law and on the other, the specific procedural provisions.
-In addition, national statutes such as the LFG or the Aviation Security Act4 also provide (additional) liability and penal provisions.
-Furthermore, the general damages provisions of the Austrian Civil Code5 are subsidiarily applicable.
-Other important laws regulating aviation matters are the Airport Charges Act,6 the Act on Airport Ground Handling,7 the Federal Act on International Air Services8 and the Air Transport Levy Act.9 In addition, there are several national regulations, such as the Civil Aviation Personnel Licensing Regulation,10 the Rules of the Air11 and the Air Operator Certificate Regulation.12
+The reasons for this are, on the one hand, the different interpretation of the law, and on the other, specific procedural provisions.
+In addition, national statutes such as the LFG and the Aviation Security Act4 also provide (additional) liability and penal provisions.
+Furthermore, the general damages provisions of the Austrian Civil Code (ABGB) are subsidiarily applicable.
+Other important laws regulating aviation matters are the Airport Charges Act, the Act on Airport Ground Handling, the Federal Act on International Air Services (BGzLV) and the Air Transport Levy Act.
+In addition, there are several national regulations such as the Civil Aviation Personnel Licensing Regulation, the Rules of the Air (LVR) and the Air Operator Certificate Regulation (AOCV).

-The supreme civil aviation authority in Austria is the Ministry for Transport, Innovation and Technology (BMVIT).
+The supreme civil aviation authority in Austria is the Ministry for Transport, Innovation and Technology.
 The competent authority for operational, technical and licensing matters is the Austro Control GmbH, a state-owned entity.

 i International carriage